WhitmanCS370/sp24-lab13/README.md

 How did you approach this exercise?
 Considering the advice of Ousterhout and others, what do you think about the abstractions that Wilson chose?

+Tried to make changes to both sides of the control flow through _interact() and undo(), neither of which worked.
+Only discovered the save() variable after the fact

 ## Exercise 3: Redoing operations